Wild-Minds/Bossou_HelloGoodbye/README.md

 hinder our ability to discriminate potential parting rituals within communication before departures and should provide a note of caution in the interpretation of all signals produced during fusions as ‘greetings’.

+Code and Data will be made available in this repository.